cultural-impact-of-warfare

 How Alliances Enhanced Military Capabilities

-The impact of tribal alliances on Germanic military power can be assessed along several dimensions:
+The impact of tribal alliances on Germanic military power can be assessed along several dimensions, each of which contributed to the growing effectiveness of Germanic armies over time.

 Force Concentration and Logistics